 Systems to remove moisture must be included in the design solutions.
 Options include:

-- install extract fans that are ducted to the outside in kitchens and bathrooms
+- install extract fans that are ducted to the outside in kitchens and bathrooms.
+G4/AS1 has been updated to include mechanical extract fans in rooms with cooktops, showers and baths as a means of demonstrating compliance

 - install security catches to windows to allow them to remain open to provide ventilation without a security risk